natlarks/RedTeamBlueTeam/README.md

 ## Overview

 This week I simulated both the offensive side and defensive side of security.
 I set up a Kali Linux VM to attack the Linux Metasploitable 2 VM.
-I used IPTables as my Firewall and Snort as my IDS.
+I used IPTables as my Firewall and Suricata NIDS as my IDS.
 I am using Windows 10 as my host machine and VMWare as my hypervisor.

 ## Installing The Attack VM - Kali Linux